 - Anorexia, wasting and weight loss.

-- There is irritability, tremors, increased muscle tone, sometimes ataxia or hemiparesis but rarely meningism.
+- Irritability, tremors, and increased muscle tone are usual signs; sometimes ataxia or hemiparesis occurs, but rarely meningism.

-- Kerandel's sign is deep hyperaesthesia, often delayed, after slight blow on bony projection of body (tibia often quoted).
+- Kerandel's sign is deep hyperaesthesia, often delayed, after a slight blow on a bony projection of the body (the tibia is often quoted).